-Turns out, an old hamstring injury of mine flared up big time, and I’ve been dealing with lower back and leg pain for a few weeks now.
+Recently, an old hamstring injury of mine flared up big time, leaving me dealing with lower back and leg pain for what seems like an eternity.
 The range of motion from my hips down has been pretty pathetic, which has made working out and my usual yoga classes too challenging for me.

 Currently, I’m seeing a chiropractor with a focus on soft tissue who has been very helpful in my recovery, although making me look like a human domino.

 (FYI – Cupping + Deep Tissue Work + A Girl Who Bruises Very Easily = Not So Pretty)

 I know.
 BUT IT FEELS SO GOOD.
 Um, well, kind of.

 (Also, I appreciate the chiropractor placing the cup on my calf directly around that awesome bruise.
 So artful.)

 True story, you guys.
 Last week, I couldn’t even bend forward at the slightest angle without shooting pain in my left leg and hamstring…literally leaning forward to wash my face was excruciating.
 (It’s also a good time for me to point out that I’ve never been able to bend over and touch my toes.
 I have some scar tissue/adhesions in my lower back muscle tissue that just will not allow me to get that range of motion.)

 The chiropractor suggested cupping on my lower back to help with flexibility, so I went for it.